3raxton/spicetify-custom-apps-and-extensions/README.md

 ## Support

-* If you run into any issues or need help troubleshooting any custom apps or extensions reach out to the Spicetify community on [Discord](https://discord.gg/VnevqPp2Rr), or create a [discussion](https://github.com/khanhas/spicetify-cli/discussions) in the spicetify-cli repository.
-It's also worth viewing previous issues on the Spicetify Community's [Spectrum](https://spectrum.chat/spicetify).
+### There are multiple ways you can get support if you run into any issues or need help troubleshooting any custom apps or extensions

+* Reach out to the Spicetify community on [Discord](https://discord.gg/VnevqPp2Rr)
+* Create a [discussion](https://github.com/khanhas/spicetify-cli/discussions) in the spicetify-cli repository
+* Take a look at previous issues on the Spicetify Community's [Spectrum](https://spectrum.chat/spicetify)

-* If there are bugs or you'd like to request a feature, open an issue using the respective template.
+### If you find any bugs or you'd like to request a feature, open an issue using the respective template.

 ## License
 Licensed under the [MIT License](https://3raxton.github.io/license) by [Braxton Huff](https://github.com/3raxton)